 Motivated by this message of unity across racial boundaries, each year Spice Radio – Vancouver’s South Asian radio station – launches “Raise Your Hands Against Racism,” a two-month campaign that aims to encourage Canadians to take a stand against racial injustice.

-In 2016, some of the most prominent news stories centered around fear of the “other.”
-From the Brexit vote, to the American election, to the debates over what to do with Syrian refugees to racially charged police shootings.
-These events embodied a major theme of xenophobia which resonated deeply in our cultural consciousness.
+In recent times, some of the most prominent news stories have revolved around fear of the “other.”
+Whether it’s the Syrian refugee crisis, the rise of white supremacist groups, racially charged violence, or hate crimes even here, in British Columbia, these events embody a major theme of xenophobia which resonated deeply in our cultural consciousness.

 A new year calls for a renewed commitment to care for one another with unwavering conviction.

 Saturday, March 3rd @ The Roundhouse Community Centre (181 Roundhouse Mews)